-Buying a property in Jersey can be a complicated process, which may be challenging even for seasoned property owners, and can be especially daunting for first time buyers.
-Our Home Buyer’s Guide contains everything you need to know about purchasing a property in Jersey, so that you can be confident throughout the whole process of buying your dream home.
+Buying a property can be challenging, even for seasoned property owners and can be especially daunting for first time buyers.
+Our Buyer’s Guide contains everything you need to know about purchasing a property in Jersey, so that you can be confident throughout the whole process of buying your dream home.

 The first step to buying your home should be a visit to your bank or a reputable mortgage advisor.
 This will allow you to identify how much you can afford to spend on your new home.
 There is a wide selection of mortgage brokers in Jersey, which gives you the opportunity to shop around and get the best deal for you.
 You will need to explain your income and financial commitments, so ensure that you have these details ready for the meeting.